varun-go/varun-go/README.md

 ## Open to work

 I am currently searching for a full-time position.
 I prefer to work at the intersection of data science and chemistry/chemical engineering, but I am also open to other industries.
-If you think my skillset would overlaps well with an open position, please feel free to reach out to me at!
+If you think my skill set overlaps well with an open position, please feel free to contact me!

 ## 📫 How to reach me